marmelab/react-admin/docs/Buttons.md

 # Buttons

-React provides button components for all the common uses.
+React-Admin provides button components for all the common uses.

 ## Navigation Buttons